MMMAAANNN/keybographer-for-Klavogonki/README.md

 ## Roadmap

 1. Create basic functionality - record keybogram and show net speed, clean speed and typo loss on page.
 Form an extension that can be added to Google Chrome.
+2. Provide export of the recorded keybogram.
-2. Visualize text with corrections in it.
+3. Visualize text with corrections in it.
-3. Add and visualize parameters one by one.
+4. Add and visualize parameters one by one.
-4. Provide virtual keyboard and replay functionality.
+5. Provide virtual keyboard and replay functionality.